hrzsea/Huang-Ruizhi/index.md

 Before that, I got the diploma of material physics at [Dalian University of Technology](http://mse.dlut.edu.cn/English.htm), and thereafter worked in two electric companies as technologist and designer for two years.

-# Research Interests:
+# Research Interests

 Algebraic topology and applications related to manifold topology, differential geometry and mathematical physics, etc.

-# Publications and Preprints:
+# Publications and Preprints

-## Unstable homotopy theory:
+## Unstable homotopy theory

 - (with Jie Wu), Exponential growth of homotopy groups of suspended finite complexes, 21 pages, to appear in _Mathematische Zeitschrift_. [arXiv:1706.02918](https://arxiv.org/abs/1706.02918).
 - (with Jie Wu), Combinatorics of double loop suspensions, evaluation maps and Cohen groups, 37 pages, to appear in _Journal of the Mathematical Society of Japan_. [arXiv:1706.02916](https://arxiv.org/abs/1706.02916).